dworthen/node-kepler/readme.md

 ## Changelog

 Version 0.2.1 no longer renders markdown files directly but instead parses the file using js-yaml-front and markdown-js and passes the resulting object through the req body.
 This allows for people to write connect middleware to pre/post modify the parsed file.

+Version 0.2.x is a complete overhaul from previous versions.
+Previous versions were poor attempts to be a Jekyll clone.
+Without a clear vision or problem to solve Kepler v0.1.x was convoluted solution for producing static websites.

+Version 0.2.x points Kepler into a new direction.
+Kepler is no longer a tool for building static websites but is now aiming to be a simple blog generator.
+Kepler is a connect middleware that will serve up markdown (.md) files.

 ## TODO